Conveying quick value

 Users didn’t know how far along they were during signup, causing uncertainty and hesitation.

-Unsure Where to Start
+Unsure where to start

 Landing on the feed after signup felt like being dropped into a new city without a map.

-Unawareness of Product Value
+Unawareness of product value

 Without a clear explanation of core benefits, users couldn't see why To & Fro was worth their time.

 III.
-Conceptualizing
+Decide

 From insights to user stories